Return to MCAT® Blog Homepage

 While voiding is possible, it isn’t recommended.
 Finishing out a section, even if you’re struggling, can give you valuable information about which portions of the test are challenging you and which ones you need to focus on studying before the next time you take the test.

-What to wear
+What to Wear

 This may not be something you’ve thought about, but it is something you should give some consideration to.
 The biggest thing is to be comfortable.
 The MCAT is a stressful test, and you want to make sure that you’re not adding discomfort to the equation.
-Keep in mind that it is a relatively formal environment, so make sure that you’re not wearing anything inappropriate for a business-casual situation.
+Keep in mind that it is a professional-ish environment, so make sure that you’re not wearing anything inappropriate for a business-casual situation.

 MCAT Test Day